EBISPOT/gwas-sumstats-tools-documentation/CLI_read.md

 ```
 </details>

-2. Previewing all fields in the meta-yaml files, `GCST90132222_buildGRCh37.tsv.gz-meta.yaml`, which is located in the same directory where your code is being executed (This function searches for the filename+"-meta.yaml" automatically):
+2. Previewing all fields in the metadata YAML files, `GCST90132222_buildGRCh37.tsv.gz-meta.yaml`, which is located in the same directory where your code is being executed (This function searches for the filename+"-meta.yaml" automatically):
 ```bash
 gwas-ssf read GCST90132222_buildGRCh37.tsv.gz --get-all-metadata
 ```

-3. Assuming you need to extract genome_assembly and harmonisation status fields from `GCST90132222_buildGRCh37.tsv.gz-meta.yaml` located in a different directory or named `your_yaml_file`.
+3. Assuming you need to extract `genome_assembly` and `harmonisation status` fields from `GCST90132222_buildGRCh37.tsv.gz-meta.yaml` located in a different directory or named `your_yaml_file`.
 ```bash
 gwas-ssf read GCST90132222_buildGRCh37.tsv.gz --meta-in path_to_yaml_file --get-metadata genome_assembly -m is_harmonised
 ```